-Start the engine, warm it up for 10-15 minutes, and then turn it off.
+2. Start the engine, warm it up for 10-15 minutes, and then turn it off.

-- The engine can also be warmed up by driving the snowmobile for 10-15 minutes. - After operating the snowmobile, allow the engine to idle for at least 10 seconds before turning it off. - Remove the shroud and the right side cover (See page 50 for removal procedures). - Disconnect the oil level gauge coupler.
+- The engine can also be warmed up by operating the snowmobile for 10-15 minutes. - After operating the snowmobile, allow the engine to idle for at least 10 seconds before turning it off. - 3.
+Open the shroud. - Disconnect the oil level gauge coupler.
 NOTICE: Disconnect the oil level gauge coupler before removing the oil filler cap, otherwise the cable could twist and break.
 [ECS00453]